Updates made to this guidance

 Consider the following factors if harm to a previous tamaiti or rangatahi occurred in the context of disconnection from whānau or extended family, intergenerational trauma or disrupted whānau or family functioning:

-- Strengths and protective factors – for example: the significance of whakapapa and whanaungatanga for the parent and te tamaiti or rangatahi and how connection with and support from the family, whānau, hapū, iwi and family group has contributed to safety and oranga (wellbeing) for te tamaiti or rangatahi.
+- Strengths and protective factors – for example: the significance of whakapapa and whanaungatanga for the parent and te tamaiti and how connection with and support from the family, whānau, hapū, iwi and family group has contributed to safety and oranga (wellbeing) for te tamaiti.

 - How does the parent's own history and experience influence their behaviour, functioning or beliefs?
 This is especially important if the parent has experienced abuse or trauma themselves.
 Can the parent reflect on their past experiences and explain how this influences their parenting?